 In the gloom of The Lion King, Simba has to face his problems and its consequences: [He tells the lionesses that he was to blame for Mufasa’s death.
 Then Scar calls him a murderer and backs him off a cliff.
 “This looks familiar”].

 Summary: The gloom is the natural outplay of whatever happens in the Collapse.
-It is primarily reaction.
+It is primarily reaction and is a great opportunity to spend some time in other viewpoints or on the B story.
 The protagonist can only make progress towards the goal again after the comprehension.

 This one’s big.
 It’s the Awakening, either figuratively or physically.
 When all hope seems to be lost, the Hero learns new information, regains consciousness, or gets help from someone or -thing.